 This is a rough draft of the first four chapters (don’t panic, they are really short!) of this new book that I hope to

-inflict release next year.
+inflict release in 2021.
 The Miss Gascoigne books are a series of cosy mysteries set in the 1960s.
-They feature Diana Gascoigne as the amateur detective who stumbles over dead bodies almost as often as your average dog-walker.
+They feature Diana Gascoigne as an amateur detective who stumbles over dead bodies almost as often as your average dog-walker.

 A Meeting With Murder: Miss Gascoigne mysteries book 1

-Meredith Hardew had almost reached the square, when she collided with Major Reeves on the narrow bend.
+Meredith Hardew had almost reached the square when she collided with Major Reeves on the narrow bend.
 She apologised swiftly and conferred one of her special, sweet smiles on him then moved on, leaving him staring after her with admiration and a resolution to ask her out for drinks, or dinner, or possibly the pictures.
-He wondered if she was the kind of woman who liked the pictures, or whether she might feel that they were both too old for all that.
-Possibly a nice, quiet evening playing bridge would be more suitable.
-But difficult to get a woman to yourself at bridge evenings, and he really wanted to talk to her.
+He wondered if she was the kind of woman who liked the pictures, or whether she might feel that they were both too old for all that silliness.
+Probably a nice, quiet evening playing bridge would be more suitable.
+But difficult to get a woman to yourself at a bridge evening, and he really wanted to talk to her.
 And if at all possible, to kiss her.
 He’d been thinking about that for a long time.

-Meredith Hardew, oblivious of the major’s intentions, continued to the post office, and passing by the window, was irritated to see at least three people already waiting.
+Meredith Hardew, oblivious to the major’s intentions, continued to the post office, and passing by the window, she was irritated to see at least three people already waiting.
 But there was nothing for it, she had to get the stamps, and the postal order that was to be the birthday present from her aunt to her late husband’s nephew and had to be sent inside the birthday card, and so Meredith went in.

 One of the waiting people was Miss Fenniston.
 Of course, if Meredith had seen her sooner she would never have gone in, even though Edward’s birthday was in less than a week, for if there was one person she always went out of her way to avoid, it was her brother’s secretary.

-“Just about three weeks,” Sheila Fenniston responded, her tone still rather cool, “but perhaps you forgot I was away with Jeremy for his conference on the south coast before taking my annual holiday?”
+‘Just about three weeks,’ Sheila Fenniston responded, her tone still rather cool, ‘but perhaps you forgot I was away with Jeremy for his conference in the Midlands before taking my annual holiday?’

-“Of course, how silly of me,” Meredith blustered a little, noting that the other occupants of the shop were taking in every detail, including the woman’s very inappropriate use of her brother’s first name.
+‘Of course, how silly of me.’
+Meredith blustered a little, noting that the other occupants of the shop were taking in every detail, including the woman’s very inappropriate use of Meredith’s brother’s first name.
 Really, it had to stop, this all-too-casual familiarity.
 She made a mental note to speak to her brother once again about Miss Fenniston’s behaviour.